 Why is Dharamshala Cricket Stadium so famous?

 I wondered if a cricket stadium could be a tourist place.
 But when I visited the Dharamshala cricket stadium, I realized people were not wrong.
 This place is actually beautiful, well just like any other place in Dharamshala.
 Surrounded by green meadows, mountains covered with snow and conifer trees; this stadium owns breath-taking beauty.

 Owned by Himachal Pradesh Cricket Association (HPCA) in 2003, this stadium has a capacity of 23,000.
 The stadium has hosted IPL matches.
 Located at an altitude of 1,457 m above the sea level, this picturesque cricket stadium hosted its first-ever One Day International match on 27th January 2013 played between India and England, won by England.
 The stadium has also hosted a test match from 25th March to 29th March 2017 between India and Australia.

 I watched a match at Dharamshala Cricket Stadium

-Well, I don’t remember what match was it but yes when I reached there, a cricket match was being played and I saw at here for some time and hooted at the boundaries of the batsman.
-The commentator was doing his job and the teams were busy with their match while people were busy taking selfie and photos.
+Well, I don’t remember what match was it but yes when I reached there, a cricket match was being played and I watched for some time and hooted at the boundaries of the batsman.
+The commentator was doing his job and the teams were busy with their match while people were busy taking selfies and photos.
 It must have been a cricket match between the college teams, I may be wrong here.
 But yes, watching a cricket match, in a stadium surrounded by green terrain and snow-covered mountains is an incredible experience.